DataDog/terraform-provider-datadog/website/docs/r/logs_index.html.markdown

   * `query` - (Required) Logs filter criteria.
 Only logs matching this filter criteria are considered for this index.
 * `exclusion_filter` - (Required) List of exclusion filters.
   * `filter` - (Required)
-      * `query` - (Required) Only logs matching the filter criteria and the query of the parent index will be considered for this exclusion filter.
+      * `query` - (Optional) Only logs matching the filter criteria and the query of the parent index will be considered for this exclusion filter.
       * `sample_rate` - (Optional, default = 0.0) The fraction of logs excluded by the exclusion filter, when active.
   * `name` - (Optional) The name of the exclusion filter.
   * `is_enabled` - (Optional, default = false) A boolean stating if the exclusion is active or not.